1. Mbm Engine

 OpenGL ES

 OpenGL ES is a royalty-free, cross-platform API for rendering advanced 2D and 3D graphics on embedded and mobile systems - including consoles, phones, appliances and vehicles.
 It consists of a well-defined subset of desktop OpenGL suitable for low-power devices, and provides a flexible and powerful interface between software and graphics acceleration hardware.
+Used on Windows, Linux, and Android.

 LUA